cobaltdeveloper/airspace-hugo/blessings-site/content/english/_index.md

     link: "#"
 funfacts:
   enable: true
-  title: Fun Facts About Us
-  description: "'Far far away, behind the word mountains, far from the countries Vokalia
-    and Consonantia, <br> there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the Semantics'"
+  title: Blessings Has Something For Everyone
+  description: Unique gifts for you and your home that are truly blessed.
   funfact_item:
-  - icon: fas fa-mug-hot
+  - icon: fas fa-gifts
-    name: Cups Of Coffee
+    name: Of Different Gift Ideas
-    count: "99"
+    count: 100s
   - icon: fas fa-glasses
     name: Article Written
     count: "45"